caschy/LMN3-Drum-Kit-Mapper/README.md

 You will be presented with a piano looking GUI.
 Clicking on each key will open a file browser where you can set/select a sound file to that specific key.

 When you are done assigning keys, click on the yellow "Make YAML."
-You'll be prompted to enter the name of the drum_kit directory and lastly whether you'd like the YAML file copied thereto.
+You'll be prompted to enter the name of the drum kit and lastly where to save the YAML file.

+If all went well, you'll be left with a YAML file named by your previous input.